thatswhatsimonsaid/MassHandout/README.md

 ## ⚠️ Important Note on Quality

-Automated web scrapers can make errors!
-They can (and will!) miss formatting nuancess or layout updates on the source websites. **Please carefully review and proofread every generated booklet and reformat as needed before printing or using it for Mass.**
+Technology is never perfect.
+The automated web scrapers can (and will!) miss formatting nuancess or layout updates on the source websites. **Please carefully review and proofread every generated booklet and reformat as needed before printing or using it for Mass.**

 ---